17 Places to See Cherry Blossoms in Berlin

 Where to see cherry blossom trees in Berlin

 Spring in Berlin is a magical time, made even more so by the beautiful pink cherry blossoms that pop up all over the city for just a short time.
-If you’re lucky enough to be here when they bloom, here are some of the best places to see cherry blossoms in Berlin.
+Once I started really looking for them, I realized they’re all over the place.

 Kirschbaumallee near S Lichterfelde Süd